Sequential hermaphroditism

 Sequential hermaphroditism (called dichogamy in botany) is one of the two types of hermaphroditism, the other type being simultaneous hermaphroditism.
 It occurs when the organism's sex changes at some point in its life.
-In particular, a sequential hermaphrodite produces eggs (female gametes) and sperm (male gametes) at different stages in life.
+A sequential hermaphrodite produces eggs (female gametes) and sperm (male gametes) at different stages in life.
 Sequential hermaphroditism occurs in many fish, gastropods, and plants.
 Species that can undergo these changes do so as a normal event within their reproductive cycle, usually cued by either social structure or the achievement of a certain age or size.
-In some species of fish, sequential hermaphroditism is much more common than simultaneous hermaphroditism.

-In animals, the different types of change are male to female (protandry or protandrous hermaphroditism), female to male (protogyny or protogynous hermaphroditism), bidirectional (serial or bidirectional hermaphroditism).
+In animals, the different types of change are male to female (protandry or protandrous hermaphroditism), female to male (protogyny or protogynous hermaphroditism), and bidirectional (serial or bidirectional hermaphroditism).
 Both protogynous and protandrous hermaphroditism allow the organism to switch between functional male and functional female.
 Bidirectional hermaphrodites have the capacity for sex change in either direction between male and female or female and male, potentially repeatedly during their lifetime.
 These various types of sequential hermaphroditism may indicate that there is no advantage based on the original sex of an individual organism.
 Those that change gonadal sex can have both female and male germ cells in the gonads or can change from one complete gonadal type to the other during their last life stage.

 In plants, individual flowers are called dichogamous if their function has the two sexes separated in time, although the plant as a whole may have functionally male and functionally female flowers open at any one moment.
-A flower is protogynous if its function is first female, then male, and protandrous if its function is male then female.
+A flower is protogynous if its function is first female, then male, and protandrous if its function is first male then female.
 It used to be thought that this reduced inbreeding, but it may be a more general mechanism for reducing pollen-pistil interference.

 Zoology

+Hermaphroditic fishes are almost exclusively sequential—simultaneous hermaphroditism is only known to occur in a few fishes, such as the Rivulid killifish Kryptolebias marmoratus and hamlets.
 Teleost fishes are the only vertebrate lineage where sequential hermaphroditism occurs.